Our selection process consists of two parts and takes place in Michaelmas Term (from November to December):

 For the second part of the selection process, we will pick the most enthusiastic and hardworking students who will clearly demonstrate a passion for the subject they would like to study at Cambridge.
 For example, the extracurricular activities (e.g. various olympiads, success in competitions, participation in student councils, youth exchanges, etc.) and a track of excellent grades in that area are a great way to do so.

-The interviews will take place in November via Skype with one of our project coordinators.
+The interviews will take place in November and December via Skype.
 They will be carried out in English.
 Our main goal will be to get to know you, to learn more about your academic as well as non-academic achievements and your motivation.
 You have nothing to worry about, just persuade us that you truly are passionate about the area of your interest.
-All of the interviewees will be informed about the results no later than by the 1st of December.
+All of the interviewees will be informed about the results no later than by the 15th of December.

 What to expect once you are in Cambridge